HiddeKanger/SCINet/README.md

 ## Results Reproduction
-Here some of the results of the original SCINet paper are being reproduced.
-The original paper contained a lot of datasets with multiple hyperparameter combinations.
-4 of them are being reproduced, 3 of which are of the different Electrical Transformer Temperature datasets (ETTh1, ETTh2, ETTm1).
-And the exchange rate dataset.
-For each dataset the best performing hyperparameter combination is chosen.
+Here some of the results of the original SCINet paper are reproduced.
+Particularly, we will reproduce the results obtained using optimal hyperparameter settings on the different Electrical Transformer Temperature datasets (ETTh1, ETTh2, ETTm1).
+We conclude that our implementation performs similar to the original implementation under the assumption that a leaky form of preprocessing is performed.

 ## Hyperparameter optimization
+Here, we study the affect of different hyperparameters on the performance capabilities of SCINet on minute Bitcoin data.
+This includes both settings concerning the preprocessing stage as well as during training.
+In the former case it is shown that for this set, per sample normalisation outperforms its per column counterpart.
+For the latter hyperparameters, code is provided to easily vary any hyperparameter of choice.
+For the 'hid_size' sweep, the best one is chosen and further analysis is performed.
+This includes showing individual predictions as well as comparing it to a constant predictor.
+We conclude that SCINet can outperform such a constant predictor.

 ## Solar Dataset